pjagielski/pjagielski.github.com/_posts/java/2014-02-24-microservices-jvm-clojure.md

 {% endhighlight %}

 ## Fat jar ##
-In a simple setup, **compojure** app is being run through ring lein plugin.
+In a simple setup, **Compojure** app is being run through lein ring plugin.
 To enable running it as a standalone command-line app, you have to write a main method which starts **Jetty** server.

 `project.clj`
 {% highlight clojure %}